cpm-cmake/CPM.cmake/README.md

 ## Manage everything

 Anything can be added as a version-controlled dependency though CPM, no packaging required.
-Projects using CMake are configured automatically and can be used immediately.
+Projects using CMake are automatically configured and their targets can be used immediately.
-For everything else, a target must be created manually (see below).
+For everything else, a target can be created manually (see below).

 ## Usage